 OVP Over voltage protection (OVP) prevents a high voltage from damaging the load.
 This alarm can be set by the user. ОСР Over current protection prevents high current from damaging the load.
 This alarm can be set by the user.
 UVL Under voltage limit.
 This function sets a minimum voltage setting level for the output.
 It can be set by the user. ОНР Over temperature protection for slave and master board.
 OHP is a hardware protection function.
-Only when the unit has cooled can the over temperature protection alarms be cleared. ОН1 Master board over temperature protection.
+Only when the unit has cooled can the over temperature protection alarms be cleared. ОНІ Master board over temperature protection.
 OH2 Slave board over temperature protection.

-ALM SENS

-wires have been connected to the wrong polarity.
+ALM SENS Sense alarm.
+This alarm will detect if the sense wires have been connected to the wrong polarity.
 HW OVP Hardware over voltage protection.
 This is a hardware OVP that is fixed at approximately 120% of the rated voltage output.
 AC AC Fail.
 This alarm function is activated when a low AC input is detected.
-FAN FAII Fan failure.
+FAN FAIL Fan failure.
 This alarm function is activated when the fan RPMs drop to an abnormally low level.
 Shutdown Force Shutdown is not activated as a result of the PSU series detecting an error.
 It is a function that is used to turn the output off through the application of a signal from the rear-panel analog control connector when an abnormal condition occurs.
 Alarm output Alarms are output via the analog control connector.
-The alarm output is an isolated opencollector photo coupler output.
-Considerations The following situations should be taken into consideration when using the power supply.
-Inrush current When the power supply switch is first turned on, an inrush current is generated.
-Ensure there is enough power available for the power supply when first turned on, especially if a number of possible for the maximum current to exceed the mean current value.
-The PSU power supply units are turned on at the same time.
+The alarm output is an isolated open- collector photo coupler output.